silentgameplays/Simple-Arch-Linux-Setup/README.md

 * fancontrol
 * sudo sensors
 * sudo fancontrol
+# Formatting the SSD/HDD properly before installing Arch Linux or any other Linux distribution or operating system:
+* sudo cfdisk /dev/sda
+* sudo cfdisk /dev/nvme0n1
+* Delete everything you see then Write>>Yes
+# Wipping the partition schemes
+* sudo wipefs -a /dev/sda
+* sudo wipefs /dev/nvme0n1
+# Deleting everything properly so no forencisc recovery is possible
+* sudo shred -f -v /dev/sda
+* sudo shred -f -v /nvme0n1
+# Also this works but it does not show the process:
+* sudo shred /dev/sda
+* sudo shred /dev/nvme0n1

 # That's it you are good for using pure ArchLinux and don't forget to view archwiki for more advanced commands and packages:
 https://wiki.archlinux.org/